McTours deliver Luxury Motorcycle Tours

 We never cancel a tour even if there is only one person booked on it.
 This often means that we run a tour at a loss but overall, we do make a profit but it is not excessive.
 Most of our guides do their job because they enjoy it and often work for free if there are too few people on a tour to otherwise make it viable.

 Our package clearly states what is included in the price.
 Some holidays include luxury accommodation, food and motorbike hire with daily return-to-base guided tours.
 Others only provide accommodation and selected meals, so please double check our Tour Includes and Tour Excludes areas to ensure you are asking for the right package.

 We will happily give you a detailed cost breakdown so that you know the precise cost of each hotel and every meal together with the cost associated with planning and co-ordinating the tour and of course the costs relating to the tour guide or guides.
 If you want a break down just ask but this overview might help.

-Until this year and the Covid-19 pandemic I had never cancelled a tour, so, even if there was just one person booked, McTours still delivered.
+Until 2020 when the Covid-19 pandemic struck I had never cancelled a tour, so, even if there was just one person booked, McTours still delivered.
 This means some tours lose money while others turn a profit.
 Overall, I’m happy if I can break even because this is not my source of income.
 I have never drawn a wage from McTours or paid myself a dividend.
 The business more or less breaks even.

 For every day of a tour, I probably spend 3 days planning.
 This involves visits to the area and traversing all the roads to see which works best.
 I visit café’s, places of interest etc where we stop to again access which might be best.
 Then I look at hotels to see which offers the best value for money without compromising standards.
 All this takes time and when tallied up accounts for about £600 per day that needs to be recovered from the tour we deliver.